The Ultimate Guide to Fire Door Maintenance & Inspection

 Are You in the Know About Fire Door Regulations?

 When installing and maintaining fire doors, you must be up to date with the latest regulations.
-The upcoming Building Safety Bill has been designed to improve building and fire safety in England.
+The Building Safety Act has been designed to improve building and fire safety in England.

-These regulation changes are essential to know about and that’s why we’ve created a helpful guide that explains everything you need to know, from the background of the Bill to what it means for Building Safety Managers.
+These regulation changes are essential to know about and that’s why we’ve created a helpful guide that explains everything you need to know, from the background of the Act to what it means for the Responsible Person.

 It’s available to read below.